BHUTAN/FRANCE: Rain of Blessings: Vajra Chants - Lama Gyurme & Jean-Philippe Rykiel

 Serenity, spirituality and sanctity feature as strands of this phenomenal collaboration between two musical devotees

 When many in the West imagine a monastic Buddhist life they often get confused and instead picture the deprivation of asceticism.
 Under this narrative, the idea of Buddhists performing and recording music might not seem in keeping with this misunderstanding of Buddhist principles.
 Whilst the life of a Buddhist might on the surface seem massively deprived in comparison to the consumerist life that many in the Western world are engaged in, Buddhist practice does not encourage the total abolition of enriching activity such as music.
-Rather, music is not only welcomed but it is embraced within Buddhism, so long as it is created under the guise of the Noble Eightfold Path.
+Rather, music is not only welcomed but it is embraced within Buddhism, so long as it is created following the guidance of the Noble Eightfold Path.

 “Lama Gyurme used to perform at the end of huge raves in France, an audience one might not think would be a natural bedfellow of a Buddhist guru, but when one’s music has such a purifying and powerful sound...[it is his] duty to share their gift of music to the world itself.”